 grasp of assembly seems to be getting lost, and the common mentality is that cheap processing power always justifies wasting it.
 The

 article here aims to show that there's more to it than that.

-Randall Hyde, author of "Write Great Code (No Starch)" has an essay online, "Why Learning Assembly Language Is Still a Good Idea" which has a lot of good comments about how knowledge of assembly helps you write more-efficient high-level-language code.
+Randall Hyde, author of "Write Great Code (No Starch)" has an essay online, "Why Learning Assembly Language Is Still a Good Idea" (also available here, and archived here) which has a lot of good comments about how knowledge of assembly helps you write more-efficient high-level-language code.
 He is an instructor at the University of California who laments the two decades of unwise "assembly-is-dead" teaching that has been in the schools.

 An essay that keeps challenging me is Low-Fat Computing (A politically incorrect essay by Jeff Fox).
 He and Chuck Moore (inventor of Forth), taking an entirely different programming philosophy, plus Forth hardware and software, have improved the compactness and speed of code by factors of anywhere from 100 to 1000.
 It's not particularly about assembly language, nevertheless seems to be appropriate to mention here.

 In this 9½-minute video posted July 25, 2022,

 "Programmers Aren't Productive Anymore," apparently an excerpt from